mischn-dev/HAFcall/Readme.md

 # UPDATE - now supporting Julia 1.7.x
 - additionally, the input vcf file style was changed, resulting in improved processing speeds of the *AFcall* function
 - check out https://github.com/mischn-dev/HAFcall/releases/tag/v1.1 for the latest updated release
+- minimum and maximum quality cannot be specified anymore, as this step can be outsourced to *bcftools* or *vcftools*

 # HAFcall.jl - Haplotype Analysis of low coverage sequencing data